-Now, I am not a snob and I do love to save money and no, we aren’t rich in monetary means but I don’t want other people’s energy in my space ever again UNLESS it is from someone I know well.
+Now, I am not a snob and I love to save money, and no; we aren’t rich in monetary means, but I don’t want other people’s energy in my space ever again UNLESS it is from someone I know well.

 For example, my grandma’s beloved rocking chair.

 I do still have a couple of things in my home that are from some resale shops over the years, but I have had them for many, many years and I have saged them over time (yes, I am that person).

 But when I was doing the minimalism challenge over summer, I got rid of most of the Goodwill, garage sale, thrift store items we had that had belonged to other people and if they haven’t been purged already, I am still looking to get rid of the rest of those items.